OWASP/www-policy/operational/election.md

 Elections shall include a method for the electorate to get to know the candidates and their position on topical matters.
 For the Board of Directors election, this method will minimally include a (1) two week call for questions from the community where a final list sorted by popularity for up to six questions will be provided to candidates, and (2) each candidate will post an online video linked on the Foundation’s website to a candidate community page.

-Email sent to Members shall be the official and primary communication method to engage candidates and Members for OWASP elections.
-Members shall receive no less than three (3) email notices for the following: (1) call for candidates, (2) call for questions, (3) notice that to vote you must be a Member, and (4) notice to vote.
-Timelines for elections may include courtesy notices through other channels including social media and mailing lists; however, they are not required and should not be expected for official communications from the OWASP Foundation to Members and the community at large.
+Email sent to Voting Members shall be the official and primary communication method to engage candidates and Voting Members for OWASP elections.
+Voting Members shall receive no less than three (3) email notices for the following: (1) call for candidates, (2) call for questions, (3) notice that to vote you must be a Voting Member, and (4) notice to vote.
+Timelines for elections may include courtesy notices through other channels including social media and mailing lists; however, they are not required and should not be expected for official communications from the OWASP Foundation to Voting Members and the community at large.

 ## Voter Qualifications

 Membership class voter qualifications are defined in the By-Laws in [section 2.3 (b)](https://owasp.org/www-policy/legal/bylaws#section-23-privileges-of-individual-membership).
-Individual members who are in good standing (see By-Laws section 2.2(b)) on September 30 each calendar year are eligible to receive a secret ballot and vote in the OWASP Foundation Board of Directors election.
+Voting Members who are in good standing (see By-Laws section 2.2(b)) on September 30 each calendar year are eligible to receive a secret ballot and vote in the OWASP Foundation Board of Directors election.

 ## Candidate Qualifications

 The OWASP Foundation sources its leadership from the community in a democratic process.
 Diversity candidates are strongly encouraged to participate in the leadership of the OWASP Foundation.

 Candidate qualifications are outlined by the By-Laws in [section 2.3 (a)](https://owasp.org/www-policy/legal/bylaws#section-23-privileges-of-individual-membership).
-Candidates must be OWASP Individual Members in good standing with a strong commitment to the mission of the Foundation.
+Candidates must be OWASP Voting Members in good standing with a strong commitment to the mission of the Foundation.

-Candidates must maintain good standing as OWASP Individual members from September 30 the prior calendar year through the conclusion of the election process.
-Candidates may be nominated via the nomination process above without having attained the full year of Individual membership but must meet the requirement of a full year of continuous membership by September 30 to be eligible to be on the ballot sent to members and must maintain their Individual membership in good standing through the conclusion of the election process.
+Candidates must maintain good standing as OWASP Voting Members from September 30 the prior calendar year through the conclusion of the election process.
+Candidates may be nominated via the nomination process above without having attained the full year of Voting Membership but must meet the requirement of a full year of continuous membership by September 30 to be eligible to be on the ballot sent to members and must maintain their Voting Membership in good standing through the conclusion of the election process.

 ## Director Qualifications

 Director qualifications and term limits are detailed in the By-Laws [section 4.3](https://owasp.org/www-policy/legal/bylaws#section-43-nomination-election-and-term-of-office-of-directors) and take supremacy over this policy if there is any disagreement.

-Successful Candidates must be in good standing as OWASP Individual members prior to taking their seat for their term by January 1 of the calendar year following their election, or part thereof if appointed by the Board to take over a vacancy.
-Directors must maintain their Individual membership in good standing throughout their term.
+Successful Candidates must be in good standing as OWASP Voting Members prior to taking their seat for their term by January 1 of the calendar year following their election, or part thereof if appointed by the Board to take over a vacancy.
+Directors must maintain their Voting Membership in good standing throughout their term.

 Successful Candidates must complete all necessary onboarding processes and paperwork, including undertaking Board training, obtaining necessary reading materials, signing the Board of Directors Commitment Agreement, completing their conflict of interest register, and agreeing to the Board Code of Conduct, and any other tasks, prior to taking their seat (Director Qualification Prerequisites).